-High humidity and heat can cause some medicines to lose their potency.
-So, don’t store your medicine in a bathroom medicine cabinet.
-Keep in a high shelf in the kitchen or linen closet, where the medicine is in a stable temperature.
-Wherever you store your medicines, make sure they are out of reach of children.
+The name of the cabinet implies that medicine should be stored in it, but don’t do it!
+High humidity and heat can cause some medicine to lose their potency.
+Instead of storing it in your bathroom medicine cabinet, keep medicine on a high shelf in the kitchen or linen closet, where the medicine is at a stable temperature.
+Wherever you store your medicine, make sure it is out of reach of children.

-Using drinking cups to store smaller items, allows for easier access to items.
-Keeping bobby pins, scissors, combs, rubber bands, and make-up brushes in cups and stored in your medicine cabinet allows for more space to store other items, while keeping your medicine cabinet organized.
-Smaller items will be easier to find.
+Use drinking cups to store smaller items for easier access.
+Keep bobby pins, scissors, combs, rubber bands, and make-up brushes in cups in your medicine cabinet to allow for more space to store other items.
 I keep all of my husband’s scissors, combs, and nail clippers in a small drinking cup.
-He can easily find the items as they are located in the cup, and he uses them a few times a week, so they can stay contained in a cup and not sprawled out on a shelf, taking up precious real estate.
+He uses these items a few times a week, so this helps him easily find the items and they aren’t sprawled all over a shelf taking up precious real estate.

 Items such as toothpaste, razors, contact solution, and make-up brushes should be stored on lower shelves allowing for easy access.
 Items you use less often should be stored on shelves higher up in the medicine cabinet.
 I keep all of my husband’s razors and my contacts on the very low shelf.
 My deodorant, hair products, and contact solution are on a shelf that I can easily access.

 All items you use daily or weekly should be stored in your medicine cabinet.
-Items that are used as refills, extras, or aren’t used as often, should be stored in your linen closet, under the sink, or in a different place in your home, as your medicine cabinet is the easiest place to store your daily items.
+Items that are used as refills, extras, or aren’t used as often, should be stored in your linen closet, under the sink, or in a completely different place in your home.
 I keep a lot of our extras and refills under our sink, behind some of my bigger bottles, like mouthwash and hair spray.
-I have a separate bin that holds all the extra supplies, and store it in the way back so I can easily find it when I need it, but don’t have to keep it in the front of the cabinet.
+I have a separate extra supply bin stored in the way back under the sink so I can easily find it when I need it, but don’t have to keep it in the front of the cabinet.

 Like I shared above, the door space can be incredible storage.
 If hooks don’t work, then try magnetic strips to hold things like bobby pins or nail clippers.
-You can also attach magnetic strips to your make-up and attach it to your door of your medicine cabinet.
+You can also attach magnetic strips to your make-up and attach it to the door of your medicine cabinet.
 Our medicine cabinet door is a mirror, so I have attached a magnifying mirror to utilize the space.
-Now, I do not have a giant magnifying mirror on my counter, I have it inside my medicine cabinet.
+Now, I don’t need a giant magnifying mirror on my counter!

 7. Adjust The Height Of Shelves

 By not storing medicine in the bathroom, using cups to store small items, utilizing the door space, adjusting the height of the shelves, and cleaning the space regularly, I know I am able to get the medicine cabinet organized out quickly and efficiently.
-I always wish we had a bigger master bathroom, but since we are stuck with this one for a while, I just need to make sure things are organized in order for things to stay clean and tidy.
-I just hope that once the medicine cabinet is organized, it can stay like that for a while.
+While I wish we had a bigger master bathroom, I know this is what I have so I need to make the most of it!
 I recently organized under our bathroom sink, and shared some of my tips for organizing that space as well.
-Hopefully you can find fifteen-twenty minutes to get your medicine cabinet clean by following these quick and easy tips.
+Hopefully you can find 15-20 minutes to get your medicine cabinet clean by following these quick and easy tips.